GabrielAlva/Cool-iOS-Camera/README.md

 - Built for iOS 8

 ## Installation
+* Include the `AVFoundation.Framework` library in your project, click on your project's target, navigate to Build Phases, then go to Link Binary With Libraries, click on the + and add the AVFoundation.Framework.
 * Drag the `CustomizableCamera` folder found on the demo app into your project.
 * import `"CameraSessionView.h"` to the view controller that will invoke the camera.